spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 ### Cloud Foundry

-This section will walk you through how to deploy the `UsageDetailSender`, `UsageCostProcessor` and `UsageCostLogger` applications on PWS CloudFoundry environment.
+This section walks you through how to deploy the `UsageDetailSender`, `UsageCostProcessor`, and `UsageCostLogger` applications on PWS CloudFoundry environment.

-#### Create RabbitMQ service
+#### Creating a RabbitMQ service

-First, login to the PWS using your credentials.
+To create a RabbitMQ service:

-From the CF market place, you can create RabbitMQ service instance.
+1. Log in to the PWS with your credentials.

-You can create a RabbitMQ service instance which uses the `cloudamqp` service on the plan `lemur` as follows:
+1. From the CF market place, create a RabbitMQ service instance that uses the `cloudamqp` service on the `lemur` plan, as follows:

 ```bash
 cf create-service cloudamqp lemur rabbitmq